-- 1. On May 7, 2020, the Company announced that its senior management team and board had voluntarily agreed to a temporary 20% reduction in salaries and fees during the COVID-19 pandemic.
-Above noted figures represent this 20% reduction. - 2.
-The fair value of the option grants is calculated using the Black-Scholes valuation model and are based on weighted average assumptions and estimates.
+- 2. The fair value of the option grants is calculated using the Black-Scholes valuation model and are based on weighted average assumptions and estimates.
 Changes in assumptions can materially affect estimates of fair value.
-Incentive stock options have a theoretical value however until the option is exercised, and the resulting shares sold at a profit, it has no value that can be realized by the holder.
+Incentive stock options have a theoretical value however until the option is exercised, and the resulting shares sold at a profit, it has no value that can be realized by the holder. - 3.
+Mr. Doyle was appointed to the board at the Company's annual and general meeting held on June 15, 2022.
+Mr. Batt announced his retirement from the board and did not stand for re-election at the 2022 annual and general meeting.
+Mr. Axcell announced his retirement from the board and will not stand for re-election at the Meeting.